ximenesyuri/typed/README.md

 )
 ```

-For an exact evaluation, as occurs while using `BaseModel`, you could use the `ExactModel` factory from `typed.models`.
+For an exact evaluation, as occurs while using `BaseModel`, you could use the `Exact` factory from `typed.models`.
 It also provides a `Optional` directive, as in [pydantic](https://github.com/pydantic/pydantic):

 ```python
 from typed        import typed, Int, Str, List